MicrosoftDocs/visualstudio-docs/subscriptions/vs-linkedin-learning.md

    > [!div class="mx-imgBorder"]
    > ![LinkedIn Learning Benefit Tile](_img/vs-linkedin/vs-linkedin-6-month-tile.png "Click 'Get code' to claim your code and get started.")

-0. If you already have a LinkedIn account and you’re signed in automatically, you’ll immediately be taken to the LinkedIn Learning benefit activation page.
-If you have a LinkedIn account but you’re not automatically signed in, simply enter your username and password, and then click **Sign in**.
-Please skip to [this step](#activate-your-offer) to activate your offer.
+0. If you already have a LinkedIn account, enter your username and password, and then click **Sign in**.
+Skip to [this step](#activate-your-offer) to activate your offer.
+If you don't have an account, follow the steps in the next section to create one.

 ### Create a LinkedIn account
 1. If you don’t already have a LinkedIn account, click **Join now**.